pulserver/pulserverlib/tests/generators/README.md

 - `setSegments` defines unique segment shapes; `setSegmentOrder` controls reuse/interleaving.
 - Repeated or interleaved delays should be represented by a single delay definition reused in `setSegmentOrder`.
+- `anchorPoints.adc` is indexed by ADC definition, not ADC block instance.
+For example, if your case has two unique ADC definitions and the second one is a spiral navigator, use `tb.anchorPoints.adc = [0.5, 0.0]`.
+- RF anchors do not need manual configuration here; TruthBuilder continues to use the RF center from Pulseq.

 ### Exported files